-The Issuer's 2020 and 2021 Annual Reports contain the Issuer's audited non-consolidated financial statements drawn up in accordance with Belgian Generally Accepted Accounting Principles ("GAAP") for the last two financial years (2020 and 2021).
+The Issuer's 2020, 2021 and 2022 Annual Reports contain the Issuer's audited non-consolidated financial statements drawn up in accordance with Belgian Generally Accepted Accounting Principles ("GAAP") for the last three financial years (2020 to 2022).

-These Annual Reports of the Issuer are incorporated by reference into this Base Prospectus as set out in the Section "DOCUMENTS INCORPORATED BY REFERENCE" on page 171.
-See Section "WHERE MORE INFORMATION CAN BE FOUND" on page 174 for information on where you can find these reports.
+These Annual Reports of the Issuer are incorporated by reference into this Base Prospectus as set out in the Section "DOCUMENTS INCORPORATED BY REFERENCE" on page 161.
+See Section "WHERE MORE INFORMATION CAN BE FOUND" on page 164 for information on where you can find these reports.